milos85vasic/Groot/README.md

 NOTE: Take a look at [tryout examples repo](https://github.com/milos85vasic/Groot-Tryouts).

 ## Android
-Android plugin is currently in phase of development!

 To use Groot Android plugins it is needed to add Android dependencies to your build script before apply:
 ```
 buildscript {